jrgenerative/fixed-wing-sim/README.md

 ### <a name="coefficients"></a>Compute the Aerodynamic Coefficients

-Aerodynamic coefficient matrices are computed by calling:
+Aerodynamic coefficient matrices are computed by calling the [script](./ExperimentalCarrierSimulink/code/mainComputeCoefficients.m):
 ```
 mainComputeCoefficients.m
 ```